Petrus Johannes Blok

 Petrus Johannes Blok (10 January 1855, in Den Helder – 24 October 1929, in Leiden) was a Dutch historian.

 Biography

 Born in Den Helder, Blok studied at the Latin School of Alkmaar and read classics at Leiden University, receiving his doctorate for a study of Sextus Pompeius.
 After this, he got a position at the Leiden Latin School, and published two books on the city's Medieval and Burgundian history.

 In 1884, he was made professor of Dutch History at the University of Groningen, where he supervised the publication of a series of historical documents from the provinces of Groningen and Drenthe.
-He was in the habit of traveling much to search for written documents, which brought him as far as Rome: a very long trip back then.
+He was in the habit of traveling long distances to search for written documents, which brought him as far as Rome.
 Among his students was Pieter Jelles Troelstra.

 In 1892, Blok was elected a member of the Royal Netherlands Academy of Arts and Sciences.
 In 1894, he succeeded Robert Fruin as professor of Dutch History in Leiden.